AlexWanghaoming/colletotrichum_genome/docs/Repeatfinding.md

 ```
 perl transposonPSI.pl CGSChig.nr.cons.fa nuc
 ```
 TransposonPSI annotations were used if repeats were not classified by RepeatClassifier.
 Sequences that were not annotated by both programs were annotated as "Unknown".
-Fastaheaders were adjusted to fit the format recognized by RepeatModeler (e.g. Rep_nn#LTR/Copia)
+Fastaheaders were adjusted to fit the format recognized by RepeatModeler (e.g. rc_nn#LTR/Copia)

 ## 3. Filter out protein coding sequences
-Some of the sequences that are not classified ("Unknown") could include multigene families.
+Some of the sequences could include sequences from multigene families.
 To remove these, filter repeats against coding sequences that are not related to transposable elements.

 To identify coding sequences that are not related to transposable elements, the predicted proteomes of genomes of interest were used as queries against the RepeatPep database.